samumist/adapt-contrib-boxmenu/README.md

-# Single Colume BoxMenu
+# Single Column BoxMenu
-A variant of the BoxMenu with a single colume.
+A variant of the BoxMenu with a single column.

+**To use**
-To use, remove the `boxmenu.less` from your theme file to avoid conflict.

-Add a menu-background image or color.
+Remove the `boxmenu.less` from your theme file to avoid conflict and add a menu-background image or colour.

+**Note**
+Menu item graphic image dimensions should be `420x210`.
+The image should not be too tall.